WalkingMachine/sara_install/README.md

 # sara install

-Repository of rosinstall and install script for easy installation
+### Repository of rosinstall and install script for easy installation
+This install script will install all the necesary packages and script to run S.A.R.A.
+## Requirements
+1. ubuntu 14.04 LTS

 ## Dependency that need to be install before
 1.  ``` sudo apt-get install git ```